Five Questions on Friday with Bill Paris of Paris Brothers Construction

 Navigating the Contractor Selection Process: Expert Insights and Recommendations

 Question 1: What should clients do before seeking out a contractor?

-Questions 2: Why do you need architect plans?
+Question 2: Why do you need architectural plans?
 When do you need to talk to a structural engineer?

 Question 3: What makes a good contractor?